Skip to navigation Skip to content

 Information can be updated between departments, for example:

-• My Aged Care (Department of Health and Aged Care) can update information that will flow through to Services Australia’s systems
+• My Aged Care (Department of Health, Disability and Ageing) can update information that flows through to Services Australia's systems

 Care recipient notes

-Care recipient notes must be recorded if manual action has occurred on a care recipient record.
-Action can be requested by the Department of Health and Aged Care, the aged care service or by the Service Officer.
-For example, an aged care service can request a change to a hospital leave’s start date.
-Smart Centres must record a note after advising the Department of Health and Aged Care that a care assessment created aged care record was mismatched due to misspelt names or Date of Birth (DOB) issues.
+Care recipient notes must be recorded if information is received from or provided to a provider and if any manual action has occurred on a care recipient record.
+See Recording information in the Aged Care Staff Portal (ACSP).
+Action can be requested by the Department of Health and Aged Care (DoHAC), the aged care service or by the Service Officer.
+For example, an aged care service can request a change to a hospital leave's start date.
+Service Officers must record a note where a care assessment created aged care record was mismatched due to misspelt names or Date of Birth (DOB) issues.

 The Aged Care Staff Portal manages all care recipient notes.
 For example: